-These factors were partially offset by productivity and efficiency improvements at certain operating facilities and other improvements.
+These factors were essentially offset by:

+- productivity and efficiency improvements at certain operating facilities and other improvements; and - a decrease in tooling sales which typically earn low margin for the Company.

 Overall market related inflationary pressures on labour, material and energy costs, along with offsetting commercial settlements, were generally stable for the quarter on a year-over-year basis.